-THE OWNERS OF LANDS IN THE CITY OF New York, which were formerly under water, and which were granted by the City of New York, are notified that nearly all of the grantees, and their successors and assigns, to maintain and keep in repair the adjacent streets.
-The condition of many of these streets is such as to make it necessary that they should be repaired and repayed, and that the obligation resting upon the present owners of adjacent lots to do this work should now be enforced.
+THE OWNERS OF LANDS IN THE CITY OF New York, which were formerly under water, and which were granted by the City of New York, are notified that nearly all of the grants of such lands contain covenants, on the part of the grantees, and their successors and assigns, to maintain and keep in repair the adjacent streets.
+The condition of many of these streets is such as to make it necessary that they should be repaired and repaved, and that the obligation resting upon the present owners of adjacent lots to do this work should now be enforced.
 Many of such owners have requested that such covenants be commuted, and wholly released, upon the payment by them of a certain sum per lot.

-The matter will shortly be presented to the Commis stoners of the Sinking Fund for their consideration, and the adjustment of the basis of commutation, and application for releases should therefore be made at once.
+The matter will shortly be presented to the Commissioners of the Sinking Fund for their consideration, and application for releases should therefore be made at once.